Theological commitments

 What we stand on

-These seven commitments represent the theological bedrock of BetterFaith.
-They are presented not as a checklist but as a coherent whole, each one connected to the others, together forming a complete account of the Christian gospel and its implications for how we live and work.
+These seven commitments are the theological bedrock of BetterFaith.
+They are presented as a coherent whole, each one connected to the others, together forming an account of the Christian gospel and what it has to do with how we live and work.

 01 The Triune God